An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Computational experiments

 \section{Computational experiments}

-The proposed algorithms were implemented in Julia \citep{bezanson2017julia}, version 1.11.6, and with the modeling language JuMP \citep{lubin2023jump}, whereas the mixed-integer and linear programs were modeled and solved with Gurobi 12.0.3.
-All experiments were conducted using up to 49 threads of an Intel\textsuperscript{ \textregistered}~Xeon\textsuperscript{ \textregistered}~Silver 4316 at 2.3 GHz and 128 GB of RAM.
-Due to resource limitations, the nodes in the BS procedure were processed using a single thread.
+The proposed algorithms were implemented in Julia \citep{bezanson2017julia}, version 1.11.6, with the modeling language JuMP \citep{lubin2023jump}, whereas the mixed-integer and linear programs were modeled and solved with Gurobi 12.0.3. \blue{Except for the number of threads, all solver parameters were set to their default values.} All experiments were conducted \blue{on a server equipped with} an Intel\textsuperscript{ \textregistered}~Xeon\textsuperscript{ \textregistered}~Silver 4316 at 2.3 GHz, 128 GB of RAM\blue{, and 40 physical cores (80 hardware threads)}.
+Due to resource limitations, the nodes in the \blue{D\&R-}BS procedure were processed using a single thread.
 Moreover, we parallelized the PH subproblems with MPI.
-Our implementation is available online at \url{https://github.com/yurerocha/TEP.jl}.
+Our implementation is available at \url{https://github.com/yurerocha/TEP_PSCC2026.jl}\blue{, and the system data are available at \url{https://github.com/yurerocha/StochasticPGLibOPF.jl}.}

+\blue{Our server provides 80 hardware threads.
+In our PH implementation, each subproblem is solved by a worker process, and each worker process uses a single thread.
+Solving all 96 subproblems simultaneously would therefore require 97 threads (96 for the MPI worker processes and one for the master process).
+Due to the limited number of hardware threads, we instead use 49 threads (48 worker processes and one master process), which results in approximately twice the runtime per PH iteration.}